CAREER HIGHLIGHTS: (as of June 1, 2017)

 Harris led the AUM men's tennis team to two NAIA National Championships (1995 and 1996), becoming the first female to coach a men's team to a national championship.
 She is currently the only female coach in the country who has led both a men's and women's team to a national championship.

 Harris is married to Jose Caban.
-Caban is the Chair of Clemson's School of Architecture.
+Caban is a Clemson Professor Emeritus and the former Chair of Clemson's School of Architecture.